ddrous/visual-fluids/README.md

 ## Warnings when installing MPI4JAX in a Conda environment
-- Install `x86_64-linux-gnu` on Conda: `conda install -c anaconda gcc_linux-64`
+- Make sure you have OpenMPI installed: on MAC, `brew install open-mpi`, or on Linux ...
+- If you prefer the MPICH implementation:
-- Don't install `mpich-mpicc` with conda.
+    - Don't install `mpich-mpicc` with Conda.
 If need be, uninstall it: `conda uninstall -c conda-forge mpich-mpicc`
-- Install MPI system-wide (e.g. on Ubuntu): `sudo apt install mpich`
+    - Install MPICH system-wide (e.g. on Ubuntu): `sudo apt install mpich`
     - Remember to set the `MPICC` path to the system's:  `env MPICC=/usr/bin/mpicc`
+- On Linux WSL, install `x86_64-linux-gnu` on Conda: `conda install -c anaconda gcc_linux-64` (for some reason, MPI4JAX doesn't compile with the default)
+- On then, you install and test `mpi4jax`
+- A tip on using shared memory in MPI [here](https://stackoverflow.com/questions/39912588/can-i-use-mpi-with-shared-memory)